rationalpointofview/rpov/_posts/2016-04-13-mental-model-discipline-mathematics-size-and-limits-2.md

 JohnBribbin in [Deep simplicity][5] mentions, stars by nature is very simple.

-Why ? because at the scale of the stars, the gravity alone will crush any structures within the stars and make it reduce to atoms only, and life is the most complex things in universe, exactly because of it can hold and made of different structures .
+Why ? because at the scale of the stars, the gravity alone will crush any structures within the stars and make it reduce to atoms only, and life is the most complex things in universe, exactly because of it can hold and made of different structures.

  [1]: https://docs.google.com/spreadsheets/d/1Bj072Cx4gliAmOboTB3R7K49L3rp7-52DU6ONCK9RiA/edit#gid=0
  [2]: http://www.amazon.com/Seeking-Wisdom-Darwin-Munger-3rd/dp/1578644283/ref=sr_1_1?ie=UTF8&qid=1452472859&sr=8-1&keywords=Seeking+Wisdom%3A+From+Darwin+To+Munger